Numerically Investigating the Emergent Cyclic Inflation Scenario: Entropy Production and Growth

 Before ending this section, let us emphasize that although we used entropy arguments to explain the various features of our numerical results, one could also explain everything in terms of the asymmetry in the NR-matter content between the expanding and contracting phases.
 In this language the reason why the universe grows a bit more in the expanding branch than it contracts during contraction is because in the former there is a bit more NR-matter than the latter phase, and the universe expands (or contracts) faster in presence of matter than radiation ($t^{2/3}$ as opposed to $\sqrt{t}$).

 To summarize, we have verified through the course of a cycle (really the turnaround) the interactions between the NR and radiative degrees of freedom can produce entropy which causes the universe to expand slightly.
 We also found the way the growth depends on some of the relevant parameters such as the scattering interaction strength, the decay time and the cycle period, controlled by $\al, \ga, \la$ respectively, were along the expected physical arguments.
 Although for technical reasons~\footnote{We would not only have to use the approximation (\ref{rel-approx}) for the number density of $\psi$, we would have also had to account for the fact that the number and energy densities are no longer simply related through a constant mass, $m$, but rather through some complex temperature dependent function.
 Moreover, this would make the equations in terms of energy densities for $\psi$ and $X$ extremely cumbersome, without giving us any new physical insights.} we performed our analysis in the NR regime, we do not expect any qualitative changes if we were to include relativistic regimes.
-In passing we also note that the optimal value of entropy increase, a factor of around 1.005, that was found while fitting the WMAP data~\cite{cyclic-prediction} is easily obtainable from the model parameters, see Fig.~\ref{fig:dependencies} (center and right).
+In passing we also note that the optimal value of entropy increase, by around a factor of 0.15 each cycle ($\ka=0.05$), that was found while fitting the WMAP data~\cite{cyclic-prediction} can be easily obtained.
+For the purpose of illustration, see Fig.~\ref{fig:dependencies} (center and right).